testuko/SMHPlus-Guide/docs/guide/skinconfig/HairConfig.md

 HairConfig.yaml
 -----------------------------------
-If you want to set hair color etc for specified-ID in Sprites.xml, then you can come here

-The content here involves a new config, if you want use them, you need to create a new config file for that object-ID, be like: "../Gameplay/[IDself's rootPath]/skinConfig/HairConfig.yaml"
+Here you can change hair related settings for your character.
+In fact, you can change the hair for any Sprite-ID specified in Sprites.xml, if it has hair.

+These settings are located in a new config file.
+Create the new config file at the path: "../Gameplay/[ID's rootPath]/skinConfig/HairConfig.yaml"

 Here is a skeleton of that new config file.
 Each of the fields will be explained below.